spotify/confidence-resolver-rust/openfeature-provider/js/README.md

 ## Troubleshooting

 - Provider stuck in NOT_READY/ERROR:
-  - Verify `apiClientId`/`apiClientSecret` and `flagClientSecret` are correct.
+  - Verify `flagClientSecret` is correct.
-  - Ensure outbound access to Confidence endpoints and GCS.
+  - Ensure outbound access to Confidence endpoints and CDN.
   - Enable `DEBUG=cnfd:*` for more detail.

 - No logs appear: